michalnand/line_follower_rl/README.md

 ## line_detection_train
-supervised line detector network ultra tiny network, for line detection, works well and can run on small MCU
+supervised line detector network, this is ultra tiny network, for line detection, works well and can run on small MCU for 512x512 input cam run more than 120FPS on i5 (CPU only, no GPU)

 ![](images/line_detection.gif)